 This Compact is the entire agreement between the parties and supersedes all prior agreements, whether written or oral, with respect to the subject matter hereof.
-Neither this Compact nor any provision herein may be changed, waived discharged, or terminated orally, but only by an instrument in writing signed by the Tribe and the State.
+Neither this Compact not any provision herein may be changed, waived, discharged, to terminated orally, but only by an instrument in writing signed by the Tribe and the State.